plaurensf/spring-scaffold-project/README.md

 # Template project for future features

-This simple application was develop for clone to futures features.
+This simple application was develop for clone and develop futures features.
-Instead of doing the same project structure and write the sames classes we have this project for just download and integrate wathever we want.
+Instead of doing the same project structure and write the sames classes we have this project for just download and integrate whichever we want.

-In futures, the idea is to create a maven plugin which do a main task and create the structure.
+In futures, the idea is to create a maven plugin which run a main task and create the structure.

 Project structure: